BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Our Benchmark

 \subsection{Codebase}

 We build a unified, extensible, modular-based codebase as the basis of BlackboxBench.
-As shown in Fig. \ref{modules}, it consists of five modules, including the preparation module (preparing clean data, pretrained model and auxiliary information), attack module, defense module, evaluation module and analysis module.
+As shown in Fig. \ref{modules}, it consists of five modules: preparation module (preparing clean data, pretrained model and auxiliary information), attack module, defense module, evaluation module, and analysis module.
+Attack module, the core component of the entire codebase, is responsible for generating adversarial samples.
+Defense module offers options for users to apply defense strategies against attacks.
+Evaluation module provides metrics to assess the performance of attack methods.
+Lastly, analysis module incorporates various analytical tools to enhance our understanding of black-box adversarial attacks.
+Here we only detail the attack module. \textbf{Supplementary} \ref{app: other modules} includes more information about the analysis module, defense module and evaluation module.